-As of December 31, 2021 and 2020, the Company holds both 34.89% of the outstanding voting shares of EAST TENDER OPTOELECTRONICS CORPORATION (EOC), and is the single largest shareholder of the investee.
-Although the remaining shares are not concentrated within specific shareholders, the Company still failed to obtain more than half of the total number of directors's eats of EOC, and it also failed to obtain more than half of the voting rights at a shareholders' meeting.
+As of December 31, 2022 and 2021, the Company holds both 34.89% of the outstanding voting shares of EAST TENDER OPTOELECTRONICS CORPORATION (EOC), and is the single largest shareholder of the investee.
+Although the remaining shares are not concentrated within specific shareholders, the Company still failed to obtain more than half of the total number of directors' seats of EOC, and it also failed to obtain more than half of the voting rights at a shareholders' meeting.
 Therefore, it is determined that the Company only has significant influence but not control over EOC.

-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows.
+Those assumptions and estimation have been updated to reflect the impact of COVID-19 pandemic: